feli-flitzberg/FerretOS/README.md

 - Update python to 3.12.7
 - Add (blfs) libidn2 2.3.7
   - Add (blfs) libunistring 1.2 as recommended dependency
-- Build gmp with `--disable-assembly`
+- Build gmp with `--disable-assembly --host=amd64-pc-linux-gnu`
+- Build mpfr with `--enable-decimal-float=generic`
 - Build gcc with `--with-arch=x86-64 --with-tune=generic`
 - Build libffi with `--with-gcc-arch=x86-64`
 - Install all of elfutils, then clean up all installed static libraries